FrederikTobner/JANUS/Documentation/Core-Principles/Standards.md

 **In userspace vs kernel space:**

-- **Userspace**: Process terminates, OS recovers, system continues
+- **Userspace**: Process terminates, OS recovers, system continues, not the end of the world
-- **Kernel**: System crash, all processes terminate, unsaved work lost, potential data corruption
+- **Kernel**: System crash, all processes terminate, unsaved work lost, potential data corruption, maybe your disk will get damaged, the firmware might get corrupted, bricking the machine, until you fix the corruption, which might be like looking for a needle in a haystack.
+In the worst case, you might even permanently damage hardware components.
+So better be very careful

 There is no recovery mechanism.
 There is no debugger popup.
 The system freezes or reboots.